-While we expect to pursue non-dilutive capital opportunities around our future royalty streams and our refinancing options surrounding our secured debt facility, at this time we have no committed sources of additional capital.
-We are currently pursuing refinancing of our debt facility in order to provide financial flexibility in executing our business plan.
-Additionally, we may attempt to pursue additional capital during favorable conditions, or when other strategic opportunities may become available, even if we have sufficient funds for planned operations.
-Until we become profitable, if ever, we expect to need to raise additional capital in the future to further the commercialization of Sympazan and advance the development and commercialization of our CNS products, Libervant and Exservan, and of our other product candidates, and there can be no assurance that such needed capital or debt financing will be available on favorable terms, or at all.
-We may seek to obtain additional financing in the future through the monetization of royalty streams from licensed products such as APL-130277 subject to our licensing agreement with Sunovion Pharmaceuticals, Inc., and KP-415 and KP-484, both associated with KemPharm, Inc., and/or others (but we cannot be assured of any such royalty streams or monetization of any such streams), the issuance of our common stock, other public or private equity or debt financings, third-party funding, marketing and distribution arrangements, as well as other collaborations, strategic alliances and licensing arrangements, or any combination of these approaches.
-We may not be able to raise additional capital or financing on terms acceptable to us, or at all, and any failure to raise capital or financing as and when needed could compromise our ability to execute on our business plan and cause us to delay or curtail our operations until such funding is received.
-To the extent that we raise additional funds by issuance of equity securities, our stockholders may experience dilution, and debt financings, if available, may involve restrictive covenants or may otherwise constrain our financial flexibility.
+In the future we may attempt to pursue additional capital financing if deemed appropriate or if needed for liquidity requirements, or when strategic opportunities might become available.
+Until we become profitable, if ever, we expect to continue to need to raise additional capital and/or incur debt in the future to further the commercialization of Sympazan and advance the development and commercialization of our CNS products including Libervant, and of our other product candidates and to meet our other cash requirements, including debt service.
+Our ability to secure additional financing could be significantly impacted by numerous factors including our operating performance and prospects, timely achievement of regulatory approval of our late-stage proprietary products, our existing level of debt which is secured by substantially all of our assets, and general market conditions, and there can be no assurance that such needed capital or debt financing will be available on favorable terms or at the times or in the amounts needed.
+We may seek to obtain additional funding in the future through the monetization of royalty streams from our product Apomorphine, subject to our licensing agreement with Sunovion Pharmaceuticals, Inc. (and subject to the conditions and requirements under the indenture for our 12.5% Senior Secured Notes due 2025 including our note repurchase obligations at the option of the holders), but we cannot be assured of any such royalty streams or monetization.
+We may also seek to obtain additional funding through the issuance of our common stock, and, subject to restrictions under the indenture for the Senior Secured Notes, other public or private equity or debt financings, third-party funding, marketing and distribution arrangements, as well as other collaborations, strategic alliances and licensing arrangements, or any combination of these approaches.
+We may not be able to raise additional capital or financing on terms acceptable to us, or at all, and any failure to raise capital or financing as and when needed for our cash requirements would likely compromise our ability to execute on our business plan and cause us to delay or curtail our operations until such funding is received.

+To the extent that we raise additional funds by issuance of equity securities, our stockholders may experience dilution.
 To the extent that we raise additional funds through collaborative or licensing arrangements, it may be necessary to relinquish some rights to our intellectual property or grant licenses on terms that are not favorable to us.
 In addition, payments made by potential collaborators or licensors generally will depend upon our achievement of negotiated development and regulatory milestones.
-Failure to achieve these milestones may harm our future capital position.
+Failure to achieve these milestones may harm our future liquidity and funding position.

-If adequate funds are not available, we may be required to delay, reduce the scope of, or eliminate our research and development programs, or reduce our planned commercialization efforts.
-We also may be required to evaluate additional licensing opportunities, if any become available, of our proprietary product candidate programs that we currently plan to self-commercialize.
+If adequate funds are not available for our liquidity needs and cash requirements, we may be required to delay, reduce the scope of, or eliminate our research and development programs, or reduce our planned commercialization efforts or otherwise reduce our other spend and adjust our operating plan, and we would seek to take other steps intended to improve our liquidity.
+We also may be required to evaluate additional licensing opportunities, if any become available, of our proprietary product candidate programs that we currently plan to self-commercialize or explore other potential liquidity opportunities or other alternatives or options, although we cannot assure that any of these actions would be available or available on reasonable terms.